zixin448/tp/docs/UserGuide.md

 * `list_student INDEX [tn/TUTORIAL_NAME]`
 * `TUTORIAL_NAME` is optional if `INDEX` is given.
-* Shows list of student belonging to the class at the specified `INDEX`.
+* Shows list of all students belonging to the class at the specified `INDEX`.
-* Shows list of student belonging to the class with the specified `TUTORIAL_NAME`.
+* Shows list of all students belonging to the class with the specified `TUTORIAL_NAME`.
 * The index refers to the index number shown in the displayed person list.
 * The index must be a positive integer 1, 2, 3, …​